trallnag/testbench-sardine/CONTRIBUTING.md

 Consult [`DEVELOPMENT.md`](DEVELOPMENT.md) for guidance regarding development and [`RELEASE.md`](RELEASE.md) for documentation of the release process.
-Consider taking a look at the development documentation at [`docs/devel`](docs/devel).
-It contains more detailed documentation and other assets.

 Should you wish to work on an issue, please claim it first by commenting on it.

-To submit changes, respect the following guidelines:
+When submitting changes, respect the following guidelines:

 - Branch from the master branch and, if needed, rebase to the master branch before submitting your pull request.
-- Update [`CHANGELOG.md`](CHANGELOG.md) if the contribution relevant for the changelog according to the
+- Update [`CHANGELOG.md`](CHANGELOG.md) if the contribution is relevant for the changelog according to the
   [Keep a Changelog](https://keepachangelog.com/en/1.1.0) specification.
 - Ensure that your code has an appropriate set of tests which all pass.